Skip to main content

 53 mentions Positive Neutral Negative

 The atmosphere of the game is generally praised for its intensity and creepiness, with strong sound design and a bleak soundtrack that enhances the horror experience.
 However, some players feel that the shift towards more action-oriented gameplay detracts from the atmospheric tension established in earlier chapters, leading to frustration and a sense of repetitiveness.
-Overall, while the game maintains a solid atmospheric foundation, its execution varies, with some players finding it less effective than its predecessors.
+Overall, while the game maintains a solid atmospheric foundation, its execution can be inconsistent, impacting the overall immersion.

 • “Great atmosphere and a cold, bleak soundtrack.”